alexyzha/ML-Flappy/README.md

 # Genetic Algorithm Structure:

 Each bird has `18` different weights.
 There are no biases.
-Therefore, a bird's chromosome consists of `18` floats.
+Therefore, a bird's genome consists of `18` floats.
 These are initially randomly generated using a normal distribution with `mean = 0`, `stdev = 0.1f`.
-Subsequent singleton mutations are also generated using this distribution.
+Subsequent chromosome mutations are also generated using this distribution.
 The population size used was `30`, and the birds were trained over `50` generations.

 During the training phase, in a generation of birds, the `evolution handler` runs the game until all the birds are dead, or until a certain threshold (`~200` pillars passed) is reached.
 Each bird is assigned a fitness at the time of death or at the game's conclusion.
 Then, all birds are sorted by `highest fitness`.
 Here, fitness is analagous with "time lived."